aodintsov1/cse15l-lab-reports/week3labreport.md

   	![Image](symptom.png)

 ## Part 3
-  * Something I learned from
+  * Something I learned from week 2 is how to create a server using Java.
+  * I also learned how to update the server with information in the url.